UKCloud/documentation/articles/vmware/vmw-faq.md

 - Build bespoke sized VMs on the UKCloud platform

-Dedicated Compute uses the same storage infrastructure as the shared compute platform
+Dedicated Compute uses the same storage infrastructure as the shared compute platform.

-There's a longer deployment lead time for Dedicated Compute, as well as a longer contractual commitment than our shared cloud platform (30 days rather than one hour).
+There's a longer deployment lead time for Dedicated Compute, as well as a longer contractual commitment than our shared cloud platform (one month rather than one hour).

 For more details, please see the [*Dedicated Compute v2 Service Definition*](../dedicated-compute/dc-sd.md).

+> [!NOTE]
+> Dedicated Compute is available only in UKCloud regions 5 and 6.

 ### Can I utilise multiple storage types with my VM?